AndrewChild/LocalBoulders/README.md

 # LocalBoulders
  Local Boulders is a work in progress framework for building bouldering guidebooks.
 The framework provides a hierarchical data structure for route information in a format which can easily be passed to formats such as tex or html using the JINJA2 templating engine.
-Local Boulders also performs several useful automatic function such as numbering and color coding climbs and formatting annotated topos and maps.
+LocalBoulders also performs several useful automatic functions such as numbering and color coding climbs and formatting annotated topos and maps.

 # Documentation
 [Work in Progress Documentation](https://docs.google.com/document/d/1SdaC6Ra2RaYkczrwDnqLYQRvsJmOF2mg-aY8-hYBMIY/edit#heading=h.qtw326n5e7xy)